 DevOps and automation go hand-in hand.
 While test automation offers speed, continuous testing led by automation brings in quality-at-speed.
 When continuous testing feedback loop is integrated with the automated CI/CD loop, the end product scores high on quality, speed, and value to the end customers.

 Driving financial enterprise transformation with DevOps and continuous testing

 Facilitating the cultural, technological, and testing transformation across an enterprise is easier said than done.
 Bringing this transformation from theory to practice could turn out to be a herculean task if a financial enterprise fails to address the challenges on the way.

-To understand the practical implications of DevOps and continuous testing in the financial enterprise transformation, join Gerold Rajesh, SVP and Global Head of Quality at Brown Brothers Harriman, and Pradeep Govindasamy, CTO and President at Cigniti Technologies, in our next webinar on December 3rd, 2020.
-Register to save your spot now.
+To understand the practical implications of DevOps and continuous testing in the financial enterprise transformation, watch Gerold Rajesh, SVP and Global Head of Quality at Brown Brothers Harriman, speak in this webinar that was held on December 3rd, 2020.
+Watch the session here.